 When I put meals together, I’m always conscious of planning meals that are balancing to my blood sugar.
 To do that I create meals that have ample animal protein, half a plate of veggies and a bit of good fat (about a tablespoon or two).

-Animal protein is an important part of the meals.
+Animal protein is an important part of meals that assist in balancing hormones.
 It is key to balancing blood sugar, reduces cravings, keeps you fuller longer, improves metabolism, helps with tissue repair, and assists with weight balance.
 Protein also helps with muscle building and bone health.
 And the amino acids in animal protein are key to hormone balance.

 Without ample protein in my diet, I struggled to keep my blood sugar balanced.
 And as I got closer to menopause, balancing blood sugar got even more challenging.
 So I had to be uber careful about making sure to eat enough protein, good fat, and vegetables.